loganmzz/macon-rs/README.md

 ### Toolchain

 Toolchain version is left unspecified, only edition is set.
-Let's your [`rustup`](https://rustup.rs/) shims manage it !
+Let's your [`rustup`](https://rustup.rs/) shims manage it!

 ### Show expansion on test